Guidelines, Policies & Procedures

 It is the mandate of the applicants to file any appeals against MUERC decision.
 Appeals shall be addressed to the MUERC Chairperson, in writing, detailing the basis of the complaint or concern.

-In addition, applicants may also opt to refer the complaint to the office of DVC-PRI, Maseno University, through the office of the Director of Research, Publications and Innovations, Maseno University.
+Applicants may also opt to refer the complaint to the office of DVC-PRI, Maseno University, through the office of the Director of Research, Publication and Innovations at Maseno University.

-Alternatively, the applicant can appeal to the Executive Secretary of the National Commission for Science, and Technology and Innovations (NACOSTI).
-However, the procedures for appeal of the MUERC decision shall be guided by the NACOSTI appeal policy.
+Alternatively, the applicant can appeal to the Director General of the National Commission for Science, and Technology and Innovations (NACOSTI).
+The procedures for appeal of the MUERC decision shall be guided by the NACOSTI appeal policy (See more details on the NACOSTI website).

 • Expedited Reviews